rene-dev/stmbl/README.md

 **IRC: #stmbl on irc.hackint.eu** https://webirc.hackint.org/#stmbl

 stmbl is an open source servo drive designed for Retrofitting CNC machines and Robots.
-It supports Industrial AC and DC servos with up to 320V and 1kW.
+It supports Industrial AC and DC servos with up to 320V and 2kW (see [specs](https://github.com/rene-dev/stmbl/wiki/specs) for details).

 Documentation about the PCB and pinout of the feedback connector: